 ARM-flavored Chrome for Windows is tasty effort for Microsoft, Google, Qualcomm

-for 10 on ARM computers: This is a recipe being improved on from Microsoft and Google.
+Chrome for Windows 10 on ARM computers: This is a recipe being improved on from Microsoft and Google.
 Google Chrome could be coming to Windows 10 on ARM soon with help from Microsoft, said OnMSFT.

 “It goes without saying that Chrome is one of the most popular web browsers for the Windows 10.
 It doesn’t have a native version for ARM right now,” explained Ubergizmo.
 Now, Google seems to have begun work on Chrome for Windows 10 on ARM, said Kyle Bradshaw in 9to5Google.